code-weirdo/tasmota-eachen-curtains/README.md

 As with any electronic device that connects to mains power, there is a danger of electrocution if safety precautions are not followed and if you don't know what you're doing, please don't attempt this at home.

-I take responsibility or liability for using the software or the instructions, tips, advice, etc. provided here!
+I take no responsibility or liability for using the software or the instructions, tips, advice, etc. provided here!

 # docs